 WE ARE EXTRAOARDINARY

-Abby, Charlotte and Kat are just three ordinary girls who have decided to do something ExtraOARdinary and take on the 3,000-mile Talisker Whisky Atlantic Challenge.
-Having each had a taste of adventure over the past couple of years, the girls are now looking to push their boundaries and row the Atlantic as part of team ExtraOARdinary in 2021.
+Abby, Charlotte and Kat are three ordinary girls who decided to do something ExtraOARdinary and take on the 3,000-mile Talisker Whisky Atlantic Challenge.
+Having each had a taste of adventure over the past couple of years, the team are now also ocean rowing world-record breakers.

-Abby and Kat are looking to conquer another ocean, with one major crossing already under their belts.
-Having sailed across the Pacific as part of the Clipper Round the World Race in 2018, the high seas were once home, but this time round their boat will be a fifth of the size and there won’t be a toilet or kitchen on board.
+Abby and Kat conquered another ocean, with one major crossing already under their belts.
+Having sailed across the Pacific as part of the Clipper Round the World Race in 2018, the high seas were once home, but this time round the boat was a fifth of the size and there wasn't a toilet or kitchen on board.

 Charlotte is no stranger to endurance challenges either.
 In 2016, she walked the length of America, 2600 miles on the Pacific Crest Trail, carrying everything she needed on her own back.
 A few months after setting off over stormy mountain passes and crossing paths with bears, she was left wanting more.

-Abby and Charlotte rowed together at both school and university, whilst Kat is stepping foot in a rowing boat for the first time.
-Despite this, together they hope to be the fastest all female trio across the Atlantic in 2021, and have their sights set on breaking the record....
+Abby and Charlotte rowed together at both school and university, whilst Kat stepped foot in a rowing boat for the first time at the beginning of their training.
+Despite this, together they worked together to be the fastest all-female trio to row across the Atlantic.

 Abby isn’t totally new to this, having started her rowing career at the age of 13.
 It was during this time that she met crewmate Charlotte.
 17 years later, with a couple of GB Junior vests and national medals to her name, she works as a full time rowing coach.
 However, whether any of this will give her a leg up when taking on waves the size of buildings, sleeping just two hours at a time and tending to salty blisters, remains to be seen.